 Additional Rooms:loft, game room

 Outdoor Spaces:wraparound porch, screened porch

 Other:loft open to below, first floor master, open living

 Ceiling Height:9', vaulted great room

 Lot Style:slope, mountain, lake

 Banner Elk is one of our most popular plans.
-It is a Lake or Mountain House Plan with a loft, walkout basement and first floor master suite.
+It is an open floor plan with a wraparound porch, walkout basement and first floor master suite.
 This version of our Banner Elk is slightly larger than the first version and has other minor improvements.
 An 8′-deep porch wraps around all four sides and is vaulted in the back for better views.
 French doors in the master grant access to the back porch.
 The foyer views extend to the rear of the house and it has a loft above that provides views to the family room and out the rear windows.
 The wraparound porch provides plenty of porch space to enjoy the views of your lot and the walkout basement allows for easy access to the lake.
 The basement features a recreation room, game room, and wet bar.
 This house plan can be built with either a 2-car garage and can be modified to fit your families needs.